Ard3ny/ard3ny.github.io/_posts/2025-03-07-NPM-pihole-for-secure-seamless-app-access-homelab-2.0.md

 ---

 # Introduction
 In this post, I'll walk you step-by-step through setting up your own secure local environment, allowing seamless and encrypted local access to your self-hosted applications.
-No more security warnings, no more DNS headaches—just simple, secure, and efficient local networking.
+No more security warnings, no more DNS headaches—just simple, secure and efficient local networking.

 ![pihole](/assets/img/posts/2025-03-07-NPM-pihole-for-secure-seamless-app-access-homelab-2.0.md/pihole.png)